TheFausap/quatfuck/README.txt

 All the math operations are applied to the numbers as decimals.
 Then, the result is "normalised" to I4.
 WIP: Could be the "un-normalised" version useful?
 Numbers with (8,9) could be something like "exceptional" numbers.
      Exceptional numbers live only in the registries as a result of operations.
 They cannot be stored as it is in memory.
 WIP: Could be the "half-normalised" number useful?
-This preserves the sign, normalizing only the upper part (8,9).
+This removes the sign, normalizing only the lower part (1,2,3).

 ### COMMANDS